OpenSim + Raspian hard-float = What was once broken now works!

-After a bit of usage on my Pi We noticed a lot of file not found errors flying on my console just by simply camera panning in and out on my phoenix/firestorm viewer.
-It seemed like the hyper experimental Mono compile is simply having issues looking up null table references.
-It didn’t effect moving around the sim.
+After a bit of usage on my Pi, We noticed a lot of files not found errors flying on my console just by simply camera panning in and out on my phoenix/firestorm viewer.
+It seemed like the hyper-experimental Mono compile is simply having issues looking up null table references.
+It didn’t affect moving around the sim.
 Once again this was an annoyance.
 So understanding that the build of Mono I have is experimental.
-The goal is to take as much as you can out of the hands of the Mono development language so that OpenSim runs smooth and stable.
+The goal is to take as much as you can out of the hands of the Mono development language so that OpenSim runs smoothly and is stable.

 It’s going to queue you for the root password for MySQL.
 This is really important to write this down!
 We will need it later in the chapter!
-We’re going to create the initial opensim database for it to use and generate a userid “opensimuser” within MySQL with the password “opensimpassword”.
-I prey you use something slightly more original then these user/pass.
+We’re going to create the initial OpenSim database for it to use and generate a userid “opensimuser” within MySQL with the password “opensimpassword”.
+I pray you to wwwwwwwwwwwwwwwwwwwuse something slightly more original than this user / pass.

 $ mysql -u root -p Enter password: mysql> create database opensim; Query OK, 1 row affected (0.00 sec) mysql> use opensim; Database changed mysql> create user 'opensimuser'@'localhost' identified by 'opensimpassword'; Query OK, 0 rows affected (0.01 sec) mysql> grant all on opensim.* to 'opensimuser'@'localhost'; Query OK, 0 rows affected (0.01 sec) mysql> quit